 It was not the only problem I had with the car and interestingly I only discovered this second problem by chance.
 My wife wanted me to check her car engine bay and to check the water level.
 Since I was doing that, I decided to check my car as well.

-Good thing was my car’s scheduled service was coming up and despite a last minute call to the service centre, I managed to get an early appointment at about 8.30 am.
+The good thing was my car’s scheduled service was coming up and despite a last-minute call to the service centre, I managed to get an early appointment at about 8.30 am.
 I don’t want the leak to continue and damage other components.
-At the service centre, despite making appointment at 8.30 am, I had to wait for other cars (from previous days) to be done first and only at 10.30 am, the car was brought into the service bay.
+At the service centre, despite making an appointment at 8.30 am, I had to wait for other cars (from previous days) to be done first and only at 10.30 am, the car was brought into the service bay.

 Another cost to the car so soon after I had changed the tires.
 It was another costly affair but once again, it was necessary.
 The service took almost 3 hours to complete (partly because they had to order some of the parts) and as I chatting away with the mechanic, he asked me if I had changed the timing belt.
 It was time to change based on the mileage but as I checked my car service records, I don’t see any indication of the manufacturer had changed the timing belt but I can guarantee that I have adhered to the service schedule to the dot.

 And I was very tempted to allow the mechanic to proceed to change the timing belt.
 I decided to call the other service centre to check their records and was relieved when they confirmed that the timing belt had been changed and I had nothing else to worry.

 The car is back to its a perfect state and it is great to be driving again, feeling safe and confident and with a set of good music in the background, the morning traffic was not so bad and somehow and surprisingly I can find a sense of calmness to allow the morning queue jumpers, road hoggers and other morons on the road to do what they do and don’t get angry so easily (unlike the previous time).